joehewett/super-simple-blog/posts/talks.md

 I have only included talks from summer 2023 onwards.

+### "LLMs are stochastic parrots" and Other Bad Takes 2023-11-24
+A tech talk on common misconceptions in the LLM discourse that I think are low resolution and not productive.
+Specifically, addresses the claims that:
+- LLMs are stochastic parrots.
+  - This argument appears reasonable on first glance but fails to account for surprising LM behaviours like the grokking of complex abilities
+- LLMs can't do $task
+  - Often tasks are found that LLMs are seemingly unable to solve, and these are used as proof that the LLMs is incapable of some behaviour or skill.
+  - However, often it is the case that a simple change in prompt elicits the desired behaviour
+  - An example is Chain of Thought prompting being used to elicit better reasoning abilities from models
+- LLMs will never do $task
+  - Often an argument is made that some task is out of the reaches of AI models
+  - These arguments have been made about chess, comprehension, language in general, the ability to generalise out of distribution, etc.
+  - Advances in architectures usually solve the unsolveable problems
+  - It may be the case that problems are unsolveable with current architectures, but betting against some AI system or another solving a given problem or exhibiting some behaviour seems like a bad bet.

+### Imperial College London 2023-10-25
+Key points
+- Discussed the state of cybersecurity, specifically anti-fraud efforts in 2023
+- Spoke on the coming problem of LLM-powered fraud that we may face
+- Spoke on measures we take to pre-empt this type of fraud
+- Discussed operating such a system at scale and the engineering challenges we face

 ### GCHQ's Cyberfirst Academy 2023-08-18
 Key points
 - Explored the problem space of conversational scams